monome/docs/norns/play.md

 OSC allows you to control norns over WIFI using applications like Max/MSP, TouchOSC, Clean OSC, OSCulator, or Wekinator.
 You can create custom control surfaces to extend your gestural interactions with norns -- eg. rather than using MIDI faderbank to change reverb damping, you could use a biometric sensor or Wiimote.

-All of the [audio parameters](https://monome.org/docs/norns/play/#audio-parameters) listed above have OSC names.
+All of the [audio parameters](https://monome.org/docs/norns/play/#audio-parameters) have OSC names.
 To see them, navigate to `PARAMETERS > MAP`:

 param |OSC name
 ---|---